Rock Radio Heaven (L)

 Also known as: The Wil' Child (at WIL); The Swingin' Nightwalker (while on the all-night show on WABC); birth name was Fred Ronald Lundy

-Stations: WHHM Memphis, WDDT Greenville, Miss., WLCS Baton Rouge, La., WIL St. Louis, WCBS-FM New York
+Stations: WHHM Memphis, WDDT Greenville, Mississippi, WLCS Baton Rouge, Louisiana, WIL St. Louis, WCBS-FM New York

 RETURN TO ROCK RADIO HEAVEN